Ahmad Shirzad

 Ahmad Shirzad (احمد شیرزاد) is an Iranian physicist.
-He was a member of 6th Iran Parliament (Consultative Assembly of Iran).
-He also was a member of Islamic Iran Participation Front and an active iranian politician between 1995-2010.
+He was a member of the 6th Iran Parliament (Consultative Assembly of Iran).
+He also was a member of Islamic Iran Participation Front and an active Iranian politician between 1995 and 2010.

 Shirzad is a faculty member of physics department at Isfahan University of Technology.
 He teaches Analytical Mechanics and Quantum Mechanics.
 His research field includes High Energy Physics and Mathematical Physics.